 Our public lands were preserved for the use and enjoyment of all Americans, but increasingly the oil and gas industry is looking to develop them for their profit.
 These lands are our natural heritage, not profit centers.
 We must ban fracking on public lands to protect our climate, public health and national parks for the benefit and enjoyment of all Americans.
 By the end of 2014, oil and gas companies had leases on over 34 million acres of public land.
 The industry has formally targeted an additional 12 million more acres of public land.
-Among the many federal public lands that are already impacted or are under threat are Big Cypress National Reserve and Everglades National Park, Food & Water Watch has worked with partners and legislators to achieve the introduction of the Protect our Public Lands Act.
-This groundbreaking legislation was introduced by Representative Mark Pocan on April 20, 2015.
-Since then FWW has worked tirelessly across the country to gain cosponsors for the bill.
+Among the many federal public lands that are already impacted or are under threat are Big Cypress National Reserve and Everglades National Park.
+Food & Water Watch has worked tirelessly across the country to protect our land, food, water and air from fracking.

 Floridians Against Fracking

 South Florida is not immune to this threat.
 The oil & gas industry has applied for permits in Big Cypress, Collier County, and even a well close to the Broward/Miami-Dade border.
 In fact, the oil industry is currently using seismic testing in the Everglades to try to find new pockets of oil.
 The coalition has passed almost 90 county and city resolutions including ordinances prohibiting fracking in Miami Dade and Broward.
 These resolutions build local awareness, support and momentum for statewide legislation to ban fracking.
 In early October 2017, we organized the introduction of a bipartisan ban bills in the state legislature.
 In South Florida we have hosted several educational film screenings, presented on fracking at local group meetings, and helped to pass several municipal resolutions.
 Our local coordinator is currently working to get the Miami delegation firmly behind the ban bill by engaging local citizens.